 For you, project managers are certainly familiar with the Microsoft Office Project.
 However, have you ever known about ProjectLibre?
 If you don’t know it, then we suggest you to start looking at this software.
-One of the reasons is that this software was developed as an open-source which means that this software is totally free.
+One of the reasons is that this software is totally free.

 ProjectLibre has been downloaded over 3,000,000 times in 200 countries.
 It is a desktop project management software written using Java technology.
 So you can simply open them on Linux, Mac OS, or Windows.
 You can download the ProjectLibre installation package on SourceForge.

 The main advantage of ProjectLibre is that the software has similar functions and features as a paid for MS Project software.
-It is fully compatible with import, export, and opening of Microsoft Project files.
+Also, it is fully compatible with import, export, and opening of Microsoft Project files.
 The most important thing, this software is totally free.

-ProjectLibre can take some time to load when the project sizes are larger.
-The user interface looks a little old and is not as modern as MS Project.
+Although the software is good for use, ProjectLibre has also some drawbacks.
+For example, ProjectLibre can take some time to load when the project sizes are larger.
+Therefore, some users said that ProjectLibre is just suitable for manage small project.
+In addition, the user interface looks a little old and is not as modern as MS Project.

 Taiga (Our Score: 80/100)

-Taiga is a free and open source project management software which is designed for developers and designers.
+Taiga is a free and open source project management software for developers and designers.
 Its frontend is written in AngularJS and CoffeeScript.
 While the backend is written in Django and Python.
 Furthermore, like OpenProject and Orangescrum, Taiga also offers cloud and on-premises edition.

-This platform provides the basic elements of the Scrum and Kanban frameworks, such as project backlogs, sprints, epics, stories.
-Also, it offers any other management such as issues management, integration with communication platform (Including Slack and Hipchat), integration with code repositories, and Wiki for project documentation.
+This platform provides the basic elements of the Scrum and Kanban frameworks.
+Its features such as project backlogs, sprints, epics, and stories.
+In addition, Taiga offers any other management tools such as: issues management, integration with communication platform and code repositories, and Wiki for project documentation.

 Taiga is released in October 2014 under GNU Affero General Public License.
-It’s available on GitHub and can be installed on Windows, Mac OS, and Linux.
+The source code of Taiga is available on GitHub and can be installed on Windows, Mac OS, and Linux.

 Support Agile project management and integration in code repositories like GitHub and GitLab.
-This platform has a really nice user interface and easy to use with drag and drop functionality.
+In addition, this platform has a really nice user interface and easy to use with drag and drop functionality.